byvfx/ibm_ds_capstone/README.md

 ### 2. Dashboard Creation

-- For competitors, such as the fictional entity **Space Y**, aiming to challenge stalwarts like **SpaceX**, the utility of dashboards is undeniable.
-These dashboards, powered by compelling visualizations, provide concise snapshots of crucial metrics, guiding teams towards informed decisions.
+- The utility of dashboards is undeniable for competitors, such as the fictional entity **Space Y**, aiming to challenge stalwarts like **SpaceX**.
+Powered by compelling visualizations, these dashboards provide concise snapshots of crucial metrics, guiding teams toward informed decisions.

 ### 3. Machine Learning & Predictive Analysis